DuncanRitchie/DuncanRitchie.github.io/README.md

 ![Screenshot of my showcase of projects, on desktop Firefox](https://github.com/DuncanRitchie/portfolio-screenshots/blob/main/minified/new-desktop-projectshowcase-firefox-javascript__small.png)

+I then applied the “rectangular” layout to the other two pages, and added a button in the navbar to toggle between the two layouts (rectangular/diagonal).
+Local Storage is used to remember which layout you want.

 ### Accessibility
 Accessibility is something I’ve improved in several ways.
 * I’ve increased the font sizes.